Take Test

 Respectful

-Using polite nomenclature and body language to address others.
+Using polite nomenclature and body language to address others

 Good Listener

 Hearing someone with more than just your ears.
-Being attentive out of respect.